hardzsi/hello-world/README.md

 ## Trying out MarkDown (2nd capital)
 A few bullets to choose from:
 - [ ] point one
-- [x] next one - choosen
+- [x] next one - picked
 - [ ] another one

-Some quotation
+Some quotations
 > This is a quotation (EoL)
 > of a text (EoL)
-> maybe from a previous letter (EoL)
+> maybe from a previous letter...
+(EoL)
 > Why the heck these lines are lining up in one row???

-Some code snipplet:
+A code snippet:
 ```java
 public static void main(String[] args) {
   System.out.println("hello-world");
 }
 ```

-A few emoji:
+A few emoji chars:
 :clap: :tada: :smile: :ship: :eyes: :bug: :cold_sweat: :trophy: :microscope: :+1: :sparkles: :fire: :panda_face: